July 29, 2020

 Gharibian Law hopes to tap into Sunbrook’s liability insurance.
 They’re required by California law to carry a policy for $1 million to $3 million.
 But in the fine print, we found a cap limiting Sunbrook to just $100,000, which we believe is insufficient and actually in violation of state law.

-If you find yourself caught in a possible case of Elder Abuse or Negligence, here at Gharibian Law, we recognize that there is always an inherent risk when it comes to healthcare and care in general and we welcome your call to have a legal consultation to see if we can help you with your case.
+If you find yourself caught in a possible case of Elder Abuse or Negligence, here at Gharibian Law, we recognize that there is always an inherent risk when it comes to healthcare and care in general and we welcome you at our Senior Neglect Attorney in Orange City.
+You can call to have a legal consultation to see if we can help you with your case.
 Contact us at 888-288-0091 or through our website.